Propane

 How much do I need?

-• 1 month supply (3 meals a day): 2 standard BBQ grill tanks, about 35-40 pounds.
+• 1-month supply (assuming 3 meals a day): approximately 2 standard BBQ grill tanks (roughly 35–40 pounds total), though actual needs may vary.

 PROS